ska-telescope/ska-data-lifecycle/docs/src/example/index.md

 ## ska-dlm REST API

 Interaction with the DLM is also possible via the REST API.
 The source code below is a typical example.
-Don't forget to spin-up the DLM services first (e.g., by running `make python-pre-test` from within your DLM directory).

 ```python
 from requests import Session